Bio

 Long Bio

-She earned her Master of Fine Arts degree from the University of California Davis in 2007 where she was a teaching assistant to the late painter Wayne Thiebaud and received the Fay Nelson award from the combined visual arts faculty.
+Gabriella was raised in Eugene, Oregon, where she was a student at the Eugene Waldorf school from age 5 through 16.
+After a semester at Mount Holyoke College in Massachusetts, she earned her Bachelor of Fine Arts degree from the University of Oregon with a minor in Art History and a summer studying abroad in Siena, Italy.
+Her painting during this time explored abstract intuitive mark making that began with color and shape and were often inspired by art historical references and inner visions.
+She received a Master of Fine Arts degree from the University of California Davis in 2007 where she was a teaching assistant to the late painter Wayne Thiebaud and received the Fay Nelson award from the combined visual arts faculty.
 During graduate school her work shifted focus to observational painting.
 She began to make still lives using overlooked and commonplace objects, and imbuing them with meaning through composition, attunement to basic geometric forms, and carefully considered limited color palettes.

-After graduation Gabriella returned to Eugene where her husband, Michael Soraci, founded his firm Agate Architecture.
-She taught drawing, color theory, and painting at the University of Oregon and Lane Community College and her paintings were included in juried shows such as First Street Gallery, Prince Street Gallery, and the Bowery Gallery (all in New York, NY), and in invitational exhibitions such as “Painting the Familiar and the Ordinary: Contemporary Still Life” at Western Illinois University and “Everyday Inspiration: A Still Life Invitational” at Maude Kerns Gallery in Eugene Oregon.
+After graduation Gabriella returned to Eugene where her husband, Michael Soraci, founded his architecture firm Agate Architecture.
+She taught drawing, color theory, and painting at the University of Oregon and Lane Community College and her paintings were included in juried shows such as First Street Gallery, Prince Street Gallery, and the Bowery Gallery (all in New York, NY), and in invitational exhibitions such as “Painting the Familiar and the Ordinary: Contemporary Still Life” at Western Illinois University and “Everyday Inspiration: A Still Life Invitational” at Maude Kerns Gallery in Eugene, Oregon.
 Artist residency awards include the Millay Colony for the Arts, the Ucross Foundation, the Hambidge Center for the Arts, and the Vermont Studio Center.

 In 2011 her daughter was born and her twin sons were born in 2018.